Orthmox/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables script lists all local variables, environment variable, and functions 6-create_local_variable script creates the variable BEST with value School 7-create_global_variable script creates a global variable BEST with value School
+5-local_variables script lists all local variables, environment variable, and functions 6-create_local_variable script creates the variable BEST with value School 7-create_global_variable script creates a global variable BEST with value School 8-true_knowledge script adds 128 to the value of environment variable TRUEKNOWLEDGE, followed by a new line